pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

 Generate fully explorable layout and descriptions that are the same for everyone everywhere.If there's a problem, it is our fault, not the user's.
 And we can fix it.

-Use the MathSpeak ruleset for descriptions meant for voicing becauseMathSpeak doesn't attempt to be as "smart" as other available heuristics(targeting school level mathematics).
+Use the MathSpeak ruleset for descriptions meant for voicing because MathSpeak doesn't attempt to be as "smart" as other available heuristics(targeting school level mathematics).

 Use Nemeth Braille because content is primarily inEnglish.
 For other languages, SRE doesn't have any braille support so I accept that I need to use Nemeth there, too.
 If I want more, I'll make sure to help SRE get funding.